MarketSquare/robotframework-tidy/docs/source/configuration/config_file.rst

         directory
     ]

-Transformers with multiple parameters can be configured in one line (each param delimited by ``:``) or in multi lines:
+Transformers with multiple parameters can be configured in one line (each param delimited by ``:``) or in separate lines:

   .. code-block:: toml